awharn/zowe-cli-web-help-generator/README.md

 To add your conformant plug-in's commands, please perform the following steps:

 1. Ensure the plug-in that you would like to include is installed in Zowe CLI.
 2. Copy the template file `zowe.template.json` to `zowe.json`.
 This file is ignored by git.
-Customize this file to include the command group(s) of your plugin(s), and the name(s) of your profiles, like the following:
+Customize this file to include the command group(s) of your plugin(s), and the name(s) of your profile(s), like the following:

         {
           "commandGroups": ["zos-files", "zos-jobs"],